U.S. Entry Visa Sticker/Stamp Requirements

 • Following a student’s visa interview, a consular officer may determine the need for additional “Administrative Processing (221g)” and will provide guidance on how the student can submit the additional documentation after the interview.

-IMPORTANT: Students should bring an extensive array of documentation to an interview [see the ‘Documentation Required for Visa Application & Interview’ section above], it’s advisable to only present the specific documents and/or information requested by the consular officer Students should keep all responses succinct and to the point, avoiding unnecessary elaboration.
+IMPORTANT: Students should bring an extensive array of documentation to an interview [see the ‘Documentation Required for Visa Application & Interview’ section above].
+It’s advisable to only present the specific documentation and/or information requested by the consular officer.
+Students should keep all responses brief and concise, avoiding unnecessary elaboration.

 Administrative Processing

-Students who experience delays or undergo “Administrative Processing (221g)” are advised to maintain collaboration with the U.S. Embassy/Consulate and ensure ongoing communication with the ISO and their respective MIT department.
-Additionally, students should update this information by logging into their iMIT Portal account (through “Full Client Services for Students”) and navigating to the “Admission” section in the left sidebar menu, select “Visa Interview & Approval”, and complete the e-Forms.
+Students who experience delays or undergo “Administrative Processing (221g)” are advised to maintain collaboration with the U.S. Embassy/Consulate and ensure ongoing communication with the ISO and their respective MIT academic department.
+Additionally, students should update this information by logging into their iMIT Portal account (through “Full Client Services for Students”) and navigating to the “Admission” section in the left sidebar menu, selecting “Visa Interview & Approval” and completing the e-Forms.
 This process enables the ISO to access current data on students and their visa sticker/stamp processing times, aiding us in assisting other students who inquire about visa wait and processing times.

 What is “Administrative Processing”